Woodward Academy

-Woodward Academy (also known as Woodward or WA) is an independent, co-educational college-preparatory school for pre-kindergarten to 12th grade on two campuses located in College Park and Johns Creek, Georgia, United States, within the Atlanta metropolitan area.
+Woodward Academy (also known as Woodward or WA) is a private, co-educational college-preparatory school for pre-kindergarten to 12th grade on two campuses located in College Park and Johns Creek, Georgia, United States, within the Atlanta metropolitan area.

 History

 Woodward Academy was founded in 1900 as Georgia Military Academy.
 Originally an all-male school, in 1964 it became coeducational and was renamed Woodward Academy in 1966.
 The boarding program was discontinued in 1993.
 Woodward draws its students from 23 metro Atlanta counties taken to school by MARTA, Woodward buses, parents, or carpool.
 The school has two campuses – the Main Campus in College Park (preK-12) and Woodward North in Johns Creek (preK-6).

 Academics

 Woodward Academy is divided into five schools.
 Located on the Main Campus in historic College Park are the Upper, Middle, Lower, and Primary schools.
 The second campus, Woodward North, serves preK through sixth grade.
 The Primary School has students in preK through 3rd grade, the Lower School has 4th through 6th grade students, the Middle School has 7th and 8th grade students, and the Upper School has students in 9th grade through 12th grade.